 Why Dogs Do Not Like to Be Hugged

-Humans appear to love to hug anybody they love: we hug our spouses, we hug our kids, we ultimately hug anybody we ultimately care about.
-It comes natural therefore to want to extend our arms and hug our dogs as well.
-Many dogs take this well, they have been used to being hugged and smooched since puppies, however some dogs may not tolerate hugs or some dogs that have tolerated it well in the past, may one day express they no longer appreciate this form of affection.
+Humans appear to love to hug anybody they love: we hug our spouses, we hug our kids, we ultimately hug anybody we care about.
+It comes natural, therefore, to want to extend our arms and hug our dogs as well.
+Many dogs take this well, they have been used to being hugged and smooched since puppies, however, some dogs may not tolerate hugs, or some dogs that have tolerated it well in the past, may one day express they no longer appreciate this form of affection.

 Dogs may manifest their dislike about being hugged in various ways.
-Some signs may be quite subtle whereas others can be quite evident.
-A dog may express its uneasiness in being hugged by licking it lips, turning its head away or yawning.
-These are signs of stress, or better ''calming signals'' as coined by Turid Rugaas, an internationally known trainer and author of the bestselling book "On Talking Terms With Dogs".
+Some signs may be quite subtle, whereas, others can be quite evident.
+A dog may express his uneasiness in being hugged by licking his lips, turning his head away or yawning.
+These are signs of stress, or better ''calming signals'' as coined by Turid Rugaas, an internationally known trainer and author of the bestselling book: "On Talking Terms With Dogs".

-So should you avoid giving your dog hugs all together?
-You can work on de-sensitizing your dog by counterconditioning him.
-Start by touching him slightly near the neck area and giving treats.
+You can start by touching the puppy slightly near the neck area and giving treats.
 As each day goes by, practice taking baby steps on performing all the movements and contact needed to give a full hug.
 Give treats for every session and go very slowly.
-If you are persistent enough, your dog will start appreciating being hugged.
-Do not use this approach on a dog who has manifested aggressive/defensive behaviors upon being hugged;rather consult a dog trainer/behaviorist before trying anything on your own.
+If you are persistent enough, your puppy will start appreciating being hugged.

 Patricia McConnell suggests adding instructions on how to condition puppies to accept or even enjoy hugging in puppy classes, since this primate behavior is so strong in all humans.
 This may ultimately bring up generations of dogs who love (or at least tolerate) to be hugged and perhaps reduce the incidence of dog bites related to our ''primate'' behaviors.